3.2+39.4

 print dir(model)

 in the getItemName() function and run the script again.
 Now you will also see the methods of the model when moving the mouse over the items in record mode.
-With a bit of luck you will find methods like getName() or getLabel() and can create a resolver like this:
+With a bit of luck you will find methods like getId() or getLabel() and can create a resolver like this:

 def getItemName(canvas, item, name):